-6. Students, faculty and staff should contact the Title IX Coordinator & Chief Equity Officer, Dana Daniels, 314-516-4538 if you need assistance with UMSL concerns, such as no-contact orders or other protective measures, including assistance in obtaining protective or restraining orders from local authorities.
-The Associate Vice Provost Student Administrative Service D Andre Braddix at 314-516-5211 will also assist with UMSL concerns, such as no-contact orders.
+6. Students, faculty and staff should contact the Title IX Coordinator & Chief Equity Officer, Dana Daniels, 314-516-5695 if you need assistance with UMSL concerns, such as no-contact orders or other protective measures, including assistance in obtaining protective or restraining orders from local authorities.
+The Office of Student Conduct and Academic Integrity will also assist with UMSL concerns, such as no-contact orders.
 The University is able to offer reasonable academic supports, changes to living or work arrangements, transportation resources or modifications, escorts, no contact orders, counseling services access and other supports and resources as needed by a victim.
 The University is able to offer information about legal assistance, visa/immigration assistance, and student financial aid considerations for victims.